mikessh/vdjtools/README.md

 > VDJtools is free for academic use.
-This is a legacy version, this software is no longer supported, for similar software solutions please contact [MiLaboratory](https://milaboratory.ru/).
+This is a legacy version, the software was acquired by [MiLaboratories](https://milaboratories.com/) and is now a part of their products.

 [![Build Status](https://travis-ci.org/mikessh/vdjtools.svg?branch=master)](https://travis-ci.org/mikessh/vdjtools)
 [![JitPack](https://jitpack.io/v/mikessh/vdjtools.svg)](https://jitpack.io/#mikessh/vdjtools)